-Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s critical to maintain an energy-efficient HVAC system.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save customers money and stimulate sustainability.
+In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save money and promote sustainability.

 So what does all of this mean for your existing furnace in 2023?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+As of now, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces